 - Eating The Right Food

 Eating food that nourishes your body is imperative for a long and healthy life.
-Eating a diet rich in vegetables, fruits, proteins and avoiding spicy and processed food can help you reduce weight and lead a healthier life.
+Eating a diet rich in vegetables, fruits, proteins, whole grains, nuts, and seeds, and avoiding processed food can help you reduce weight and lead a healthier life.

 Getting your daily intake of water, some physical exercise and eating the right food can help you prevent those numbers from going up.
 Let us see what are the other factors that contribute to you gaining weight.